defold/doc/docs/en/manuals/unity.md

 ### GUI Script

 GUI component have a special property for GUI scripts - you assign one `*.gui_script` file per component and it allows to modify the behaviour of the component, so it's very similar to regular scripts, except it doesn’t use the `go.*` namespace (which is for game object scripts).
 Instead, it uses a special `gui.*` namespace API that only works inside GUI scripts (`*.gui_script`).
 You can think of it like a separate Scene.
 Unity UI (uGUI) with Canvas.

-At its core, Defold’s GUI is a “world” separate from the game objects world, though it's very similar and duplicates a lot of behavior.
-It isn’t built with regular Game Objects that live in Collections - except, it's a separate Component on its own with GUI nodes organized in a tree and optional GUI script to define the behavior.

-### GUI Nodes

-When you open a `*.gui` component file in Defold, you are presented with canvas where you place `"GUI nodes"`.
-These are the building blocks of the GUI.
-You can add GUI nodes of type:

-- Box (rectangular shape with any texture)
-- Text (with any font)
-- Pie (eliptical/circular/ring-like shaped "progress" element with texture)
-- ParticleFX
-- Template (another whole nested `.gui` file, like a GUI prefab)
-- and Spine node, when using Spine extension.

-### GUI Script

-GUI component have a special property for GUI scripts - you assign one `*.gui_script` file per component and it allows to modify the bahaviour of the component, so it's very similar to regular scripts, except it doesn’t use the `go.*` namespace (which is for game object scripts).
-Instead, it uses a special `gui.*` namespace API that only works inside GUI scripts (`*.gui_script`).
-You can think of it like a separate Scene.

 ### GUI Rendering